-We are passionate about science at Longford School and seek to nurture scientific curiosity, and an appreciation of the wonders of our ever-changing world.
-We want children to experience and observe phenomena, looking more closely at the natural and humanly-constructed world around them.
-They are encouraged to be curious and ask questions about what they notice.
-We endeavour to develop their understanding of scientific ideas by using different types of scientific enquiry to answer their own questions, including observing changes over a period of time, noticing patterns, grouping and classifying things, carrying out simple comparative tests, and finding things out using secondary sources of information.
-STEM activities children develop children’s understanding of the links to other subjects particularly maths engineering and technology, providing them the opportunity to develop skills they will use when they are older.
-We aim for children to build upon their prior knowledge, as this will increase their enthusiasm for the topics whilst embedding this procedural knowledge into the long-term memory.
-Topics, such as Plants taught from EYFS to Year 6, building on prior learning and developing a deeper understanding, encouraging children to ask questions about what they know and want to find out.
+We are passionate about science at Longford Primary School and seek to nurture scientific curiosity and an appreciation of science in our ever-changing world.
+Being scientists, children experience and observe phenomena, they look more closely at the natural and humanly-constructed world around them.
+They are encouraged to be curious and to ask questions about what they notice.
+They develop their understanding of scientific ideas by using different types of scientific enquiry to answer their own questions, including observing changes over a period of time, noticing patterns, grouping and classifying things, carrying out simple comparative tests, and finding things out using secondary sources of information.
+Through science, technology, engineering and mathematical activities, children are able to behave as scientists, making connections between subjects, increasing their understanding and ability to answer scientific questions.

 National Curriculum and Assessment

 At Longford, we use the National Curriculum, supported by other resources, as basis for planning what we teach within an enquiry.
 Children are given an enquiry question at the outset, e.g. ‘What is my hat made of?’, ‘How are lives saved?’ or ‘Linnaeus and Darwin- How are they connected?’
 To answer these questions, children study as scientists, as well as historians, engineers, and other ‘states of beings’ as appropriate.
 We encourage children to ask questions as they immerse themselves in the enquiry and let them bring science to life by setting up simple experiments and testing ideas for themselves.